arbitraryexecution/forta-aave-suite/anomalous-value/README.md

 ## Test Data

-To run all the tests for this agent, use the following command: `npm run test`
+To run all the tests for this bot, use the following command: `npm run test`